-This policy also takes into account the procedures and practices of Surrey Children's Single Point of Access (C-SPA).
+This policy also takes into account the procedures and practices of Surrey County Council as part of the multi-agency safeguarding arrangements set up by the Surrey Children's Single Point of Access (C-SPA).
 The Surrey Children's Single Point of Access (C-SPA) is the umbrella term for the front door to support, information and advice for residents, families and those who work with Surrey Children.
 The C-SPA is the conduit for access to services at levels 3 and 4 of SSCP Effective Family Resilience May 2023, it also provides direct information, advice and guidance to residents and people who work with children in Surrey about where and how to find the appropriate support for families.